 Is it Presentation Ready?

-It takes a lot of thought and preparation to professionally present a product.
+It takes a lot of thought and preparation to professionally present new inventions.

 Whether it's a new product or an improvement to an existing one, the idea is something that is very clear in the mind of the person who conceived it.
 Many new ideas never get off the ground because very few people, other than the one who conceived it, understand and appreciate the idea.
 Idea people are great at coming up with new concepts, but are not always effective at explaining them.